Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/introduction.rst

 After you have created a particle system, the Properties editor fills with many panels and buttons.
-But don't panic!
+But do not panic!
 There are two different types of particle systems, and you can change between these two with the *Type* drop-down list:

 Emitter